HPFS-Ext reports on the number of extents (fragments) of files.

 Consult Appendix H - DESVR for further details.

-HPFS-Ext E:\Data -on \\MAINHPFS-Ext will report the number of extents of all files in E:\DATA on the remote machine named MAIN.
+HPFS-Ext will report the number of extents of all files in E:\DATA on the remote machine named MAIN.